-Figure 16.
-Average salaries of full-time instructional non-medical staff equated to 9-month contracts, by academic rank: Academic year 2014-15
+Figure 17.
+Average salaries of full-time instructional non-medical staff equated to 9-month contracts, by academic rank: Academic year 2015-16

 NOTE: Average salaries of full-time instructional non-medical staff equated to 9-month contracts was calculated by multiplying the average monthly salary by 9.
 The average monthly salary was calculated by dividing the total salary outlays by the total number of months covered by staff on 9, 10, 11 and 12-month contracts.
-Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2016, Human Resources component.